MicrosoftDocs/sdk-api/sdk-api-src/content/eaptypes/ne-eaptypes-eap_attribute_type.md

 <tr>
 <td>0</td>
 <td>1</td>
-<td>Length: 2 bytesThe buffer type.
+<td>Length: 2 bytes The buffer type.
 This field always has a value of 7.

 </td>
 </tr>
 <tr>
 <td>2</td>
 <td>3</td>
-<td>Length: 2 bytesThe length of the remaining contents of the buffer.
+<td>Length: 2 bytes The length of the remaining contents of the buffer.
 For SoH requests from the server, this field has a value of 6.
 For SoH responses from the server, calculate the length by adding 8 to the number of bytes in the SoH payload.

 </td>
 </tr>
 <tr>
 <td>4</td>
 <td>7</td>
-<td>Length: 4 bytesThe vendor identifier.
+<td>Length: 4 bytes The vendor identifier.
 This field always has a value of 311.

 </td>
 </tr>
 <tr>
 <td>8</td>
 <td>9</td>
-<td>Length: 2 bytesThe SoH type.
+<td>Length: 2 bytes The SoH type.
 For SoH requests from the server, this field has a value of 2.
 For SoH responses from the server, this field has a value of 3.

 </td>
 </tr>
 <tr>
 <td>10</td>
 <td>11</td>
-<td>Length: 2 bytesThe number of bytes of data in the SoH payload.
+<td>Length: 2 bytes The number of bytes of data in the SoH payload.

 </td>
 </tr>
 <tr>
 <td>12</td>
 <td></td>
-<td>Length: VariableThe SoH payload returned by the NAP system.
+<td>Length: Variable The SoH payload returned by the NAP system.
 The supplicant should not attempt to interpret this data.

 </td>
 </tr>